 The Company makes contributions that match employee contributions that are determined in two ways.
 Participants who did not accrue any benefit at any time during the 401(k) Plan year under the SERP received an employer matching contribution equal to 100% of the participant's contributions up to 8% of their eligible compensation for the year ended December 31, 2018.
-Participants who did accrue benefits under the SERP received an employer matching contribution up to 6% of their eligible compensation for the year ended December 31, 2018.
+Participants who did accrue benefits under the SERP received an employer matching contribution equal to 100% of a participant's contribution up to 6% of their eligible compensation for the year ended December 31, 2018.